Residential - Single Family

 Often electric heating is chosen to segregate heating systems to address the problem of smoke being distributed by forced air furnaces.
 This heating must be calculated into the service size.
 This means that one unit may have a forced air system, and the other an electrical heating system.

 Spacing and circuitry requirements of the current B.C.
 Electrical Code must be met.

 Circuitry requirements of the current B.C.
 Electrical Code must be met for all installed appliances, including: fridges, freezers, dishwashers, microwaves, dryers, stoves, etc.

 The B.C.
-Building Code provides for a relaxation of the fire separation requirements [only] between the suite and the remainder of the house if two independent (redundant) systems of smoke alarms are installed.
+Building Code provides for a relaxation of the fire separation requirements (only) between the suite and the remainder of the house if two independent (redundant) systems of smoke alarms are installed.
 Relaxation is from 45 minutes to 30 minutes.
-One of these systems must utilize photo electric type smoke alarms.
+One of these systems must use photo electric type smoke alarms.

 This means there may be smoke alarms of both the ionization type and photoelectric type in both the suite and the remainder of the house.
 In most cases this will result in smoke alarms of one system being side by side with smoke alarms of the other systems.

 Each system is to have the smoke alarms interconnected so that if one alarm sounds, all alarms of the same system will sound; however ,the two systems must not be connected together.
 Each system must operate completely independent.
 In addition, one smoke alarm system is to be connected to the suite panel and the other system connected to the main panel.

 A carbon monoxide alarm is required in the suite per BCBC requirements.
 This alarm should be located either in the bedroom or in the corridor within 5 metres of the bedroom.